replicatedhq/kots.io/content/kotsadm/installing/automating.md

 ### Config Values

 Many applications need configuration.
 It's possible to also supply the config values at installation time using the `--config-values` flag.
 To do this, create a local YAML file that contains all of the config values.
-The easist way to get the format of this file is to use `kubectl kots download --decrypt-password-values`.
+The easist way to get a template to start from is to use `kubectl kots download --decrypt-password-values` from an already running instance of the application.
 When KOTS downloads the application from the cluster using this command, a file will be written to `upstream/userdata/config.yaml`.
 This file will be:

 ```yaml
 apiVersion: kots.io/v1beta1